codeforpdx/PASS/README.md

 * Individual - housing insecure person using services to interact with organizations.
 * Organization - housing agencies, landlords, government agencies that will be requesting information from individuals.
 * Pod/Wallet - decentralized data/document storage built with Solid API.
 Individuals and organizations will have certain functionality within their pods.
-* Folder/Container - referring to organization of document data into ttl files using Solid API with Inrupt library.
+* Folder/Container - referring to the organization of document data into ttl files using Solid API with Inrupt library.
+* ACL file - Access Control List is used to manage Solid Pods by allowing users to control who can access and modify their data.

 ## User Flows